Snowflake Data Access Control Made Easy and Scalable

 In Snowflake, all securable objects have privileges, privileges are assigned to roles, and roles are then assigned to users (groups) and other roles.

-The Securable Objects are the essential components (that follow a hierarchy) in a Snowflake warehouse that users interact with.
+The Securable Objects are the essential components (that follow a hierarchy) in Snowflake’s platform that users interact with.
 These include warehouses, databases, schema, roles, tables, columns, views, tasks, and stored procedures.

 Privileges are generally operations/actions that can be performed on a particular Snowflake object.
 The privileges in Snowflake are hierarchically grouped into thirty scope/categories such as: